Skip to main content

 24-Hour Pre-Storm Checklist:

-1. Secure loose items around equipment that could become projectiles
+1. Secure loose items around the equipment.
+Patio furniture, trash cans, garden tools.
+Anything that could fly.

-2. Deploy storm covers if severe hail or wind is forecast
+2. Deploy storm covers if you have them and severe hail or wind is forecast.

 Emergency Contact and Response Planning